 You can set the visibility state for draft content within assignments in Content and Assignments.
-When content is in a draft state, it is not visible to learners in Brightspace.
-When instructors have set the visibility to draft, the hidden icon appears in the instructor view for the content.
+When content is in a draft state, it is not visible to students in Brightspace.
+When teachers have set the visibility to draft, the hidden icon appears in the teacher view for the content.

-When instructors create a new assignment, it defaults to the draft visibility state, in the same method as Quizzes and Surveys.
-When instructors update a visibility setting on an assignment in Assignments, it is automatically updated in the associated Content topic.
+When teachers create a new assignment, it defaults to the draft visibility state, in the same method as Quizzes and Surveys.
+When teachers update a visibility setting on an assignment in Assignments, it is automatically updated in the associated Content topic.

 Hide draft assignments or content in the Content tool

 - In the table of contents pane, click the assignment you want to hide.

 Figure: Click the visibility toggle to change the visibility of your assignment or content to Hidden.

 You have hidden your assignment or content topic.